PDF Files. They are everywhere throughout the Internet, your organization’s intranet and throughout your users’ saved files.

 Lockdown Bluebeam Revu Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Bluebeam Revu using PolicyPak.

 Bluebeam Revu application configuration settings don’t reside in the registry.
 They instead reside within a settings file which means that this application can’t be managed by Group Policy.
 I have the settings file location already open so let’s change the “Enable Document Recovery” setting within it and save it which you can clearly see eastsalesuser4 was able to.
 If users know how to navigate to the settings file, they can easily alter your settings.

 Let’s see how we can ensure compliance and perform desktop management of settings quickly using PolicyPak.
 I’ll go ahead and switch over to my Management Station computer.